algolia/instantsearch-ios/doc/src/getting-started.md

 ## Search your data: the SearchBar

 InstantSearch iOS is based on a system of [widgets][widgets] that communicate when a user interacts with your app.
-The first widget we'll add is a SearchBar since any search experience requires one.
+The first widget we'll add is a [SearchBar][widgets-searchbox] since any search experience requires one.
 InstantSearch will automatically recognize your SearchBar as a source of search queries.
 We will also add a `Stats` widget to show how the number of results change when you type a query in your SearchBar.

 ### Programatically